 Charles Boyer takes over from Akim Tamiroff as ‘Dominique You’ and he has fun with it.
 The supporting cast swarms with familiar thugs and pugs.
 A lack of action hurts, but the pretty color (camera by Loyal Griggs), lavish costuming (Oscar nominated) and decent Elmer Bernstein score take up the slack.

 When the boom-boom finally arrives, it’s a loud and rousing recreation of the fightin’ at New Orleans.
 The lines of red-coated Highlanders advancing through the fog, bagpipes blaring, against ‘Andy’s’ long rifles ought to get whatever patriotic blood you’ve got to rushing (hard to overstate the thrill this lopsided victory sent through America, and the shudder and shock it reverberated through Europe—hey, go pick on India for a while…).

-The film was only a mild success, making $7,000,000 back on its investment of $4,700,000..
+The film was not too successful, making only $7,000,000.
 Critics were unimpressed, and DeMille was crushed (he died a month after it came out).
 Quinn didn’t enjoy the assignment, clashed with the imperious Brynner, and would not direct again.